Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 190](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#190)
+* This method is defined in [controllers/admin/AdminStatsController.php line 190](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L190)

-### getTotalSales
+### <a name="method-getTotalSales"></a>getTotalSales

     mixed AdminStatsControllerCore::getTotalSales($date_from, $date_to, $granularity)